Harold Mitchell (media buyer): Honours

 In the Australia Day Honours of 2004 Harold Mitchell was made an Officer (AO) of the Order of Australia, "For service to the community, particularly as a benefactor and fundraiser in support of artistic and cultural endeavour, and to business through advertising and media interests".

 In the Queen's Birthday Honours of 2010, he was appointed a Companion (AC) of the Order of Australia, then Australia's highest civilian honour, "For eminent service to the community through leadership and philanthropic endeavours in the fields of art, health and education and as a supporter of humanitarian aid in Timor-Leste and Indigenous communities".

-He was a 2013 National Finalist in the Australian of the Year awards.
+Mitchell was a 2013 National Finalist in the Australian of the Year awards.